statsig-io/docs/docs/statsig-warehouse-native/guides/metrics.md

 Some metric types can include a dimension-based breakdown.
 This is very useful if you frequently want to see how the metric was influenced across high-level cuts like country or product category.
 This does increase the cost of calculation, as each dimension is functionally another metric for the purposes of analysis.

+### Thresholds

+Sum and count metrics can be configured to use a threshold.
+When using a threshold, the metric will measure if the user's sum or count metric surpassed a given threshold.
+This is usually combined with cohort windows to create a metric like "% of users who spent more than $100 in their first week".

 ## Example Metrics

 ### Filtered Revenue Metric